galacticcouncil/HydraDX-js/README.md

 Reason for using bignumber.js instead of bn.js - bn.js doesn't support decimal part what is not comfortable in work on front-end side.
 As SDK is intended to make work with chain data easier, so numbers with explicit decimal part are more preferred.

+## Wasm Utils

+API instance contains a bunch of wasm functions for `xyk` and `lbp` modules.
+They are available under `api.wasmUtils.<module>.<functionName>`.
+Each util functions is wrapper for original function from [hydra-dx-wasm](https://github.com/galacticcouncil/HydraDX-wasm) library and returns raw result of wasm function calculation.

+###Available utils:

+XYK module:
+- getSpotPrice
+- calculateOutGivenIn
+- calculateInGivenOut

+LBP module:
+- getSpotPrice
+- calculateOutGivenIn
+- calculateInGivenOut
+- calculateLinearWeights